Prisma and the Naivety of Crowds

 Prisma’s popularity, combined with its claims of simplicity and a great developer experience will ensure those in the second and third categories keep choosing it, putting them and their customers at risk of massive data loss.
 The problem is not restricted to Prisma.
 While we in the software industry continue to trust the misguided wisdom of uninformed crowds, the software we produce will continue to depend on libraries that are unfit for purpose.

 When the consequence of a poor choice is severe, more rigour is called for.
-Instead of selecting a library by popularism alone, I recommend identifying key screening and ranking criteria by reviewing the documentation of mainstream candidates.
+Instead of selecting a library by popularism, consider identifying the key screening and ranking criteria.
 Screening criteria are essential features, which for an ORM might include transactions and adequate performance.
 If a candidate fails a single screening criteria it must be rejected immediately.
-It is therefore best to evaluate hard-to-measure screening criteria, like performance, last to reduce the overall effort.
 In contrast, ranking criteria is desirable, but not essential, and helps you find the best choice from a shortlist of screened candidates.
-An example might be TypeScript, support for which could be excellent, good, fair, poor or terrible.
+An example might be TypeScript support, which could be excellent, good, fair, poor or terrible.
+If you are not sure where to start, the mainstream library documentation is usually a good source of screening and ranking criteria.

-Screening is usually simpler than ranking, and since it removes candidates, should be done first.
+Screening is usually simpler than ranking, and since it removes candidates, should be done first for efficiency.
 Ranking is easier when using a consistent rating scale and when the criteria are of equal importance.
 If the criteria are not equally important, you can weight them, but this increases complexity.
-Instead, I prefer to start with the most important ranking criteria, and only consider less important ones in the event of a tie.
+Instead, start with the most important ranking criteria, and only consider less important ones in the event of a tie.
 Criteria may be both screening and ranking, since you may exclude candidates that don’t meet a minimum threshold, and prefer those that excel.

 Screening Example